thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-09-06-emopy-emotional-expression-toolkit.markdown

 author : Angelica Perez
 tags   : [riot, perception-io]
 ---
-I recently led a project team at ThoughtWorks to create and open source a new [Facial Expression Recognition (FER)](/blog/recognizing-facial-expressions-machine-learning) toolkit named [EmoPy](https://github.com/thoughtworksarts/EmoPy).
+I recently led a project team at Thoughtworks to create and open source a new [Facial Expression Recognition (FER)](/blog/recognizing-facial-expressions-machine-learning) toolkit named [EmoPy](https://github.com/thoughtworksarts/EmoPy).
 The system produces accuracy rates comparable to the highest rates achievable in FER, and is now available for anyone to use for free.

 {% include image file='emopy-development.jpg'
    caption='Working with Sofia Tania (left) and Karen Palmer (right) to create EmoPy' %}